 Therefore, in constructing our denotational semantics, we will be careful only to write down functions that are well-defined, operating over well-defined domains and codomains.
-We will write $\lambda x \in D \cdot e$ to represent a function from domain D to the codomain of e.
-Then we can be sure that the function has an extensional representation.
+We will write $\lambda x \in D$. e to represent a function from domain D to the codomain of e.
+Then we can be sure that the function has an extensional representation as a set of pairs.

-Note that this functions somewhat like a type declaration, but types are language syntax, whereas D here denotes a set, a mathematical object.
-Later, we will introduce types and write type declarations such as in $\lambda x: \tau. e$.
+Note that this notation functions somewhat like a type declaration, but types are language syntax, whereas D here denotes a set, a mathematical object.
+When we later introduce types and write type declarations like $\lambda x: \tau. e$, we view this as just syntax rather than defining a mathematical function.